Start My Answer

 Submitted Payment of the Debt in Part or Full as a Defense

 Payment makes an excellent defense in any debt collection lawsuit.
-It is still a valid defense if you paid a different party, such as the original creditor after your name has been forwarded to Michael J Adams PC.
-If the creditor hasn't alerted the law firm and youve been sued, you can assert payment as a defense.
+It is still a valid defense if you paid a different party, such as the original creditor, after your name has been forwarded to Michael J Adams PC.
+If the creditor hasn't alerted the law firm and you have been sued, you can assert payment as a defense.
 The amount can be in part or in full.

 Mistaken Identity or Identity Theft as a Defense

-This is a valid defense if the debt for which youre being sued isn't yours.
-Mistaken identity occurs when the debt collection law firm mistakes you for someone else with the same name or other identifying information.
+This is a valid defense if the debt for which you're being sued isn't yours.
+Mistaken identity occurs when the debt collection law firm mistakenly identifies you as someone else with the same name or other identifying information.

 Identity theft happens when a person steals your name and personal information to open credit accounts in your name.
 Since the onus of proof lies with the plaintiff to prove that you owe the debt, you can deny the charge based on either of these defenses.

-If the statute in your state is five years for your debt and this time has elapsed, the statute of limitations is a valid defense.
-You should avoid making payment before the period lapses as it resets the time all over again.
+If the statute in your state is five years for your debt, and this time has elapsed, the statute of limitations is a valid defense.
+You should avoid making payments before the period lapses as it resets the time all over again.

-If Michael J Adams PC is suing you, you do not have to be intimidated.
-Make sure you file your answer on time to avoid a default judgment.
-You can use any of these defenses when responding to a lawsuit for nonpayment of debt, and it always pays to consider hiring a lawyer to assist you with navigating these defenses if you have the funds to do so.
+If Michael J Adams PC is suing you, it’s important to note that you have options.
+Make sure you file your Answer on time to avoid a default judgment.
+You can use any of these defenses when responding to a lawsuit for nonpayment of debt.

 How to Answer a Summons for debt collection in all 50 states